bdw429s/FRAPI-transaction-name-demo/README.md

 <cfset application.FRAPI.setCurrentTransactionName( pageName )>
 ```

-Now in the FusionReactor "Request History" page, we can see our custon transaction name under the `App/Txn` column.
+Now in the FusionReactor "Request History" page, we can see our custom transaction name under the `App/Txn` column.

 ---